ProgramCpp/okotron/ADR/LOB.md

     - sequentially process all orders, process concurrently
     - slippage not too much, since the order volume is low and orders execute almost instantaneously
 - handle buy and sell limit orders
+- process all orders within the slippage price range

 ### Approach
 Handling token denomination: